A Beginners’ Guide to BDSM Wearables: 7 Types You Should Know

 Bijoux Indiscrets Faux Leather Chest Harness official product picture featuring a model wearing the harness under a blazer

-Thanks to the detailed design of this harness, it also pairs well with simple garments such as a plain t-shirt, dress, or blazer.
+The Cross Cleavage Faux Leather Harness is pretty androgynous in its style.
+This means you can pair it with an array of outfits to create the aesthetic you want—femme, masc, or anywhere in between.
+It works well with other fetishwear items such as latex, lingerie or corsetry (I think it would look spectacular over an underbust corset) or as a standout piece on its own.
+Thanks to the detailed design, it also pairs well with simple garments such as a plain t-shirt, dress, or blazer.
 It’s a real statement accessory that can elevate a basic outfit to a bold and memorable look.

-The MAZE Cross Cleavage Harness retails for €60 (£54/$64.)
+The MAZE Cross Cleavage Harness retails for €60/£54.

-[Accessories Review] Bijoux Indiscrets MAZE Multiway Faux Leather Body Harness
+MAZE Multiway Faux Leather Body Harness

-MAZE Faux Leather Body Harness
+Bijoux Indiscrets Maze Multiway Faux Leather Body Harness in black

 Model wearing the Bijoux Indiscrets Multiway Harness